kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 ### Bind the function with the Service Instance

-1. Go to the **Functions [preview]** view at the bottom of the left navigation panel and select the function you want to bind to the Service Instance.
+1. Go to the **Functions** view in the left navigation panel and select the function you want to bind to the Service Instance.

 2. Select **Create Service Bindings** in the **Service Bindings** section.